Tag: education

 spaceshop

-Tracing, recognizing mirrored images, counting pictures, finding differences – all these exercises are included in today’s freebie.
-These exercises combine different skills necessary for good reading, writing and calculating.
+Tracing, recognizing mirrored images, counting pictures, and finding differences – all these exercises are included in today’s freebie.
+These exercises combine different skills necessary for good reading, writing, and calculating.
 Use these exercises when training dyslexic and dyscalculic children.
-Of course, you can also use them for homeschooling, tutoring, extra training.
+Of course, you can also use them for homeschooling, tutoring, or extra training.

 DOWNLOAD